inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

-So that data arriving from the network can be dispatched to the correct applications (higher layer protocols), applications have to register themselves in :ned:`EtherLlc`.
+So that data arriving from the network can be dispatched to the correct applications (higher layer protocols), applications have to register themselves in :ned:`Ieee8022Llc`.
 The registration is done with the IEEE802CTRL_REGISTER_DSAP command (see section "Communication between LLC and higher layers") which associates a SAP with the LLC port.
-Different applications have to connect to different ports of :ned:`EtherLlc`.
+Different applications have to connect to different ports of :ned:`Ieee8022Llc`.

 The ETHERCTRL_REGISTER_DSAP/IEEE802CTRL_DEREGISTER_DSAP commands use only the dsap field in the :cpp:`Ieee802Ctrl` structure.